laptop keyboard Computers & Technology

 Cell Phone Etiquette - See Emily Post's Digital Manners, above.

-Cell Phone Safety: Cell Phones and Cancer Risk - Outlines current concerns and recent research on the possible health risks of cell phone use (2024, National Cancer Institute).
+Cell Phone Health Risks: Cell Phones and Cancer Risk - Outlines current concerns and recent research on the possible health risks of cell phone use (2024, National Cancer Institute).
 See also Cell Phone Radiation articles & Are You Practicing Safer Cell Phone Use?
 VIDEO (2019 - 2023, Environmental Working Group).
 Other safety risks associated with mobile devices include Distracted Driving (2024, Federal Communications Commission) and Distracted Walking (2015, American Academy of Orthopaedic Surgeons).
+For information on cell phone security, privacy, and related issues, see Kids and Cell Phones and related links, below.

 Consumer Guides: Telephone - Information and advice on billing & fees, accessibility issues, service availability, frauds & scams, and more, for cell phones and other mobile devices, as well as landline phones (2023, Federal Communications Commission).